-Installing solar panels on your home is an excellent way to reduce both your energy costs and your carbon footprint.
-But when you’re planning out your home solar panel system, you’ll have some decisions to make, including what type of solar panels to use.
+Installing solar panels on your property is an excellent way to reduce energy costs and carbon footprint.
+But when planning your home solar panel system, you’ll have some decisions, including what type of solar panels to use.
 Monocrystalline and polycrystalline are two of the most common types of solar panels.
 Both capture solar energy from the sun and turn it into electricity, but they have some different features you need to know.

 Polycrystalline solar panels have a similar composition that includes silicon.
 However, polycrystalline panels are made of multiple silicon fragments, not a single cell.
 Electrons move less efficiently because there are more crystals in the cell, resulting in a slightly lower quality.
-Unlike the monocrystalline panels that have a black hue, polycrystalline panels have a blue hue.
+Unlike the monocrystalline panels with a black hue, polycrystalline panels have a blue tint.

 One of the differences you’ll notice between monocrystalline and polycrystalline solar panels is the price.
-The process to create monocrystalline solar panels is more in-depth and results in a more efficient product.
+Making monocrystalline solar panels is more in-depth and results in a more efficient product.
 Polycrystalline panels are considered less efficient and are also less expensive to make.
 As a result, you can expect to pay more for monocrystalline panels when planning your residential solar panel system.

-It’s important to note, however, that you are getting an increased quality for the price.
-So while monocrystalline panels are more expensive to install on your home, they are also more efficient and are likely to result in a better return on your investment.
+It’s important to note that you are getting an increased quality for the price.
+So while monocrystalline panels are more expensive to install in your home, they are also more efficient and are likely to result in a better return on your investment.

 Interested in solar, but not sure where to start?
 We’ll help you take the first step.
 Fill out the form on this page to learn more.